donkeycode/frontendlogger/README.md

 ### addEvent

-You can also add your custom event with the command addEvent, for example:
+You can also add your custom event with the addEvent command, for example:

 ```javascript
 var event = {